martinkirch/kontroller/README.md

 # Kontroller

-Your HTML-based tool for playing jingles and loops.
-It seems to work with Chrome, Safari and Firefox, though they all add a delay when playing loops.

-## Bring your own sounds

-This is made for a local use : add your own WAVs in any folder, point to them in app.js, tune index.html or style.css to fit your style, then turn your home in the craziest radio ever.

-Usage : click to play.
+A CouchApp for managing and playing audio clips.
+Tested with Firefox 15.

+## This is a work in progress

+So don't try it unless you're used to couchapps.

 ----